 Which is perfectly fine by me – I don’t need to understand how faults work in tennis to enjoy Wimbledon every year, and Haikyuu is a consistent thrill despite my having only a loose grasp on the specifics of volleyball going in.
 Having a close familiarity with something means you can get a lot more out of watching someone pull off a difficult move or executing on particular strategies, but it’s by no means necessary.

-It’s in the same boat as most traditional sports for me, really; I’ve got the gist of what the competitors are doing (two different kinds of blocks, different moves having different reaches and wind-up times, and so on), but anything deeper might as well be black magic (Wavedashing?
+It’s in the same boat as most traditional sports for me, really; I’ve got the gist of what the competitors are doing (two different kinds of blocks, different moves having different reaches and vulnerability times, and so on), but anything deeper might as well be black magic (Wavedashing?
 Blockstun?
 Effectively fantasy terms.).

 It’s certainly more than I can say for ice hockey, which – as much as I love it – is aggressively tribalistic.

 There’s something to be said for the rotating arenas inherent to these competitions, too.
-You’ll still see standbys like Street Fighter II pop up regularly and it would seemingly take divine intervention for players to completely move on from Super Smash Bros.
+You’ll still see standbys like Street Fighter II pop up regularly, and it would seemingly take divine intervention for players to completely move on from Super Smash Bros.
 Melee, but otherwise over the course of a few years every event in the circuit is subject to change.

 And me?
 I’m content off to the side, watching someone else play Blazblue: Cross Tag Battle or Dragon Ball FighterZ.
-Those games look super-pretty.
+Those games sure look super-pretty.